gapolinario/gapolinario.github.io/_posts/2024-08-02-airy-function-sequence.md

 $$

 First, notice that $B_0 = a_0 = 1$.
-And the general recursion relation for Bell polynomials is
+And the general recursion relation for Bell polynomials, applied to our case, is

 $$
 B_{3n+3}(0,0,2,0,\cdots,0) = \sum_{i=0}^{3n+2} \binom{3n+2}{i} B_{3n+2-i}(0,0,2,0,\cdots,0,x_{3n+2-i}) x_{i+1}.